The Big House (tournament): 2020 cancellation

-2022–present
+2022–2024

-The Big House returned to an offline format for its tenth iteration, held on October 7th-9th, 2022 at the Huntington Place in Detroit as part of the Nintendo-sponsored Panda Cup.
+The Big House returned to an offline format for its tenth iteration, held on October 7–9, 2022. at the Huntington Place in Detroit as part of the Nintendo-sponsored Panda Cup.
 Melee was won by Masaya "aMSa" Chikamoto over Joseph "Mango" Marquez, marking the first time "aMSa" and a Yoshi player won a major tournament in the game's competitive lifespan; Cody "iBDW" Schwab, Zain Naghmi and Miles "Soonsay" Foster qualified for the Melee bracket of the Panda Cup Finale.
 Ultimate was won by Michael "Riddles" Kim over Paris "Light" Ramirez; Ramirez, Gavin "Tweek" Dempsey and Antony "MuteAce" Hoo qualified for the Ultimate bracket of the Panda Cup Finale.
 Smash 64 was won by Josh Brody over Keanu "OJ" Betancourt.
 As with the previous tournament, there were smaller Brawl and Wii U side events, respectively won by Christina "Chia" Korsak over "Merrick" and "Mr. Spikes" over "Arico".
+On July 9, 2024, the organizers announced that the series would be placed on an indefinite hiatus.